"If the bee disappears from the surface of the earth, man would have no more than 4 years to live."

 These very wise words were attributed to Albert Einstein and in todays world diseases amongst our bees are a very real threat.
 We thought it only right therefore that we should do our bit.
 So, a few years ago, we purchased our first colony of bees.
 To be honest our decision wasn't really based on Einstein's comments, more a fact that we really like honey.

-Some may think it strange that bee keepers enjoy sticking their heads into the home of 40,000 to 50,000 bees.
+Some may think it strange that bee keepers enjoy delving into a hive containing around 40,000 to 50,000 bees.
 There is obviously a reason.
 It's to ensure they are all fit and healthy, are not suffering from disease, mice haven't made their way into the hive or woodpeckers drilled their way in and wasps haven't raided the stores.

-Whilst out foraging a bee can fly up to 4 miles at a speed of about 15mph and will only make 1/12 of a teaspoon of honey in its life
+Whilst out foraging a bee can fly up to 4 miles at a speed of about 15mph and will only make 1/12 of a teaspoon of honey in its lifetime.